Saksham412/mymicrograd/README.md

 # MyMicroGrad - A Simple Autograd Engine inspired by Andrej Karpathy's micrograd

-**MicroGrad** is a basic automatic differentiation library built from scratch in Python.
+**MyMicroGrad** is a basic automatic differentiation library built from scratch in Python.
 It helps in understanding how gradients are computed in neural networks.

 ## Features